Stanislasfdggfgdf/TotemTweaker/README.md

-# Totem Tweak
+# Totem Tweaker

-Totem Tweak is a lightweight client-side Minecraft mod for Fabric that allows players to customize the appearance of the Totem of Undying.
+Totem Tweaker is a lightweight client-side Minecraft mod for Fabric that allows players to customize the appearance of the Totem of Undying.

 # **IMPORTANT**
 THIS IS NOT [TOTEM TWEAK**S**](https://modrinth.com/mod/cpvp) BY [PATHDOS](https://modrinth.com/user/Pathdos) !